-7 Water Resources
+Water Resources

 - 8 Water quality impacts during construction activities could include increased sediments to stormwater due to - 9 runoff from erodible material exposed during construction.
-Stormwater runoff is addressed by MoDOT's - 10 Sediment and Erosion Control Program, which would be included within the contract specifications to - address temporary erosion and sedimentation during construction.
+Stormwater runoff is addressed by MoDOT's - 10 Sediment and Erosion Control Program, which would be included within the contract specifications to - 11 address temporary erosion and sedimentation during construction.
 MoDOT's BMPs reduce impacts to the - aquatic environment to minimal levels.
-BMPs cover most activities needed to restore the construction area to an acceptable condition.
-That will include cleanup, shaping, replacing topsoil, and establishing vegetative - to an acceptable condition.
-That will include cleanup, shaping, replacover on all disturbed bare areas, as appropriate.
+BMPs cover most activities needed to restore the construction area - to an acceptable condition.
+That will include cleanup, shaping, replacing topsoil, and establishing vegetative - cover on all disturbed bare areas, as appropriate.

-15 Biological Resources
+Biological Resources